My Approach to Helping

 Cognitive Behavioural Therapy

 With consideration to intersectionality and how our different identities shape our experiences, I approach client work with an anti-oppressive, trauma-informed and strengths-based framework.
+I am an approved Mental Health Provider for the NIHB and IRS RHSP for eligible First Nations People.

 I hope today is the day you decide to begin the transformative process of rising like a phoenix from the ashes.
 Please contact me to set up a free 20-30 minute consultation to see how we can best work together.